saba-ja/systemverilog-for-verification-examples/0035-iterating-enum/README.md

 enumerated values are not contigious, such as 1, 2, 3, 5, 8.
 You can use a do…while loop to step through all the values, checking when the value wraps around, as shown in Sample 2.59 .

+fi rst () returns the fi rst member of the enumeration. last() returns the last member of the enumeration. next() returns the next element of the enumeration. next (N) returns the N th next element. prev () returns the previous element of the enumeration. prev(N) returns the N th previous element.